-Environmental Impacts: This alternative will involve destruction of ecological habitat and controlled disturbance of contaminated soil during construction of the fence and cap as a result of tree clearing and grubbing, ground grading and shaping, anchor trench construction, and other tasks.
-To the extent practicable, the remedial design of this alternative will take account of protection of the environment and high-value wildlife habitats outside the landfill area (such as those associated with potential bog turtle habitats) by incorporating BMPs and coordinating with USFWS as needed.
-However, this alternative involves capping 140 acres and destroying approximately 18 acres of wetlands (including access and staging areas), more than the approximately 3 to 8 acres of wetlands destroyed under Alternatives 3 and 4, and therefore a high degree of short-term environmental impact is anticipated.
+Environmental Impacts: This alternative will involve removal of invasive species and low quality wildlife habitat that currently covers the landfill area.
+Some high quality wildlife habitat may be temporarily disturbed during removal of contaminated soil and surface debris.
+However, both the landfill cap and these disturbed areas will be revegetated with native species that will provide higher quality wildlife habitat.
+To the extent practicable, the remedial design of this alternative will take account of protection of the environment and high-value wildlife habitats outside the landfill area (such as those associated with potential bog turtle habitats) by incorporating BMPs and coordinating with USFWS.
+However, this alternative involves capping 140 acres, including approximately 18 acres of wetlands (including access and staging areas).
 The impact of this alternative on potential flooding will be considered during design.
-For costing purposes, it is assumed that wetlands destroyed by capping will be reconstructed on-Site because it will be challenging to replicate the same value of wetlands off-Site.
-However, it is possible that off-Site replication will be necessary because of limited space for on-Site wetland reconstruction after capping the entire landfill (140 acres).
-The actual area and value of wetlands to be destroyed and appropriate mitigation methods will be determined during the PDI and remedial design.
+For costing purposes, it is assumed that any permanent impacts to wetlands from capping the landfill will be mitigated on-Site, if possible..
+The actual area and value of wetlands to be mitigated will be determined during the PDI and remedial design.
 Capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.
 Environmental impacts during post-construction care activities (e.g., operation, maintenance, and monitoring of the cap) will be minimal.
-Overall, because of the extensive changes to the existing habitat, this alternative will provide poor protection against short-term environmental impacts.
+Overall, because of the temporary loss of low quality wildlife habitat, this alternative will provide moderate protection against short-term environmental impacts.

 Time Until Remedial Action Objectives are Achieved: The Site controls, contaminated soil excavation, and cap will achieve the RAOs relevant to contaminated soil (RAO #1) upon completion of remedial construction.
 Remedial construction is expected to take three to four years to complete.
 Because its construction duration is longer than the other alternatives, Alternative 5 is rated moderate in time to achieve RAOs.